r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.4
+* Bug fix: A crash would occur if popup notifications were set to display only when minimized and a host status change occurred.
+Thanks @chuckbales for the bug report!

 ### Version 1.3.3
 * Improved handling of loading hosts from a text file to account for empty lines and comments.
 Thanks @larntz for adding this feature!
 * Added a __Test__ button to the __Email Alerts__ tab so that you can validate and test email alerting.
 Thanks @bodagetta for the suggestion.